n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

     * Webhook URL: The webhook URL you received in the email when you signed up for this course.
     * Text: "I sent the file via email with the label ID `{label ID}` and wrote the binary file `{file name}`.
 My ID: " followed by your ID. <br/> Note that you need to replace the text in curly braces `{}` with expressions that reference the data from the nodes.

-!!! question "Quiz questions"
+///  question  | Quiz questions
 * How many orders are assigned to the region Americas?
-    * What is the total price of the orders in the region Americas?
+///    * What is the total price of the orders in the region Americas?
     * How many items are returned by the *Write Binary File node*?

 ## Part 3 – Generating files for total sales